 Teachers can use ExploreLearning Gizmos as a demo projected in front of the class, but Gizmos are best used when placed right in the hands of the students.
-After setting up a teacher account, educators go to their Teacher Homepage, where they can create classes, assign individual Gizmos, and view assessment results.
-Teachers can select Gizmos aligned to the Next Generation Science Standards and Common Core State Standards for math.
-Gizmos are also organized according to popular textbooks and curriculums such as FOSS Science.
+After setting up a teacher account, educators go to their teacher home page, where they can create classes, access student login info, assign Gizmos, and view assessment results for each student.
+Teachers can select Gizmos aligned to the Next Generation Science Standards (NGSS) and Common Core State Standards for math.
+Gizmos are also organized according to popular textbooks and curricula such as FOSS Science.

 Each Gizmo has support materials including Lesson Plans, Vocabulary Sheets, Teacher's Guides, and editable Student Exploration Sheets.
 Each activity also ends with an online assessment, the results of which are available immediately to teachers and students.
-The ExploreLearning community allows teachers to share worksheets and lessons that they have created using the Gizmos.Continue reading Show less
+The ExploreLearning community allows teachers to share worksheets and lessons that they've created using the Gizmos, and ExploreLearning also offers professional development.Continue reading Show less

-It's difficult to describe the entire array of interactive simulation tools (called Gizmos) that ExploreLearning makes available on this site.
-Arranged by curriculum, topic, or textbook, these little applications explore hundreds of concepts that students learn in elementary, middle, and high school mathematics and science.
+ExploreLearning Gizmos is a site containing an impressive array of math and science simulations arranged by curriculum, topic, or textbook.
+These little applications explore hundreds of concepts that students learn in elementary, middle, and high school math and science.
 From number sense to algebra and from biology to physics, there are enough tools here for students to try a different one each week for every school year.
+Access to the full Gizmo library comes with a paid subscription, but there are some free Gizmos to teach with as well.

-ExploreLearning Gizmos allow individual students to experiment and build their own understanding of the concepts involved.
-Many are conducive to classroom demonstrations for a larger group, but this method loses the magic that comes from kids tweaking the settings of a simulation to see what happens.
-For example, the Archimedes Principle Gizmo is perfect for teaching the idea of buoyancy and displacement to middle school students.
+ExploreLearning Gizmos encompasses a research-based approach that allows students to experiment and build their own understanding of the concepts involved.
+Many Gizmos are conducive to classroom demos for a larger group, but this method loses the magic that comes from kids tweaking the settings of a simulation to see what happens.
+For example, the Archimedes Principle Gizmo is perfect for teaching the idea of buoyancy and displacement.
 A student can learn a lot by adjusting the size of a "boat" and then adding mass until it sinks, observing how such factors affect whether a boat floats.

-Gizmos embody the three-dimensional learning called for by the Next Generation Science Standards.
-Students are engaged in Science and Engineering Practices such as analyzing data, while they also learn content.
-Woven throughout the Gizmos are Cross-Cutting Concepts such as cause and effect and systems and scale.
+Gizmos embody the three-dimensional learning called for by the NGSS.
+Kids are engaged in science and engineering practices such as collecting and analyzing data while they also learn content.
+Woven throughout the Gizmos are cross-cutting concepts such as cause and effect and systems and scale.
 Simulations bundled with a few assessment questions help kids practice for the tech-enhanced items now appearing on many standardized science tests.

 Key Standards Supported